Jieli12/oldJieli12.github.io/_posts/2024-10-01-Funcitonal-Data-Analysis.md

       densities or other functions that are not in a Hilbert space.
       Specifically, we will show that density representations in
-      \eqref{eq:fnt_trnc1}, obtained via transformation, yield higher FVE values than the ordinary representations in \eqref{eq:fnt_trnc}, thus giving more efficient representations of the sample of densities.</p>
+      \eqref{eq:fnt_trnc1}, obtained via transformation, yield higher FVE values than the ordinary representations, thus giving more efficient representations of the sample of densities.</p>
     <div style="padding: 0.8rem 1rem; border-radius: 6px; margin: 1rem 0; background-color:#e0f2ff">
       <p style="position: relative; top: -0.6rem;">
         ❗